kevinonyango254/album-manager-gui/README.md

 FTP upload feature enables to push albums.json to a webserver.
 Index.html & javascript to load json data to website also uploaded.

-Fun fact: Part of the code is written by chatGPT, including the readme.md.
+Fun fact: Started as a try-out for coding with chatGPT-3 but grew bigger.

 ![Album Manager GUI](gitassets/Screenshot_20230113_202609.png)